MEET THE BOARD

 Loretta Conway, ex officio

-Loretta and Bill Conway have been the Steamboat Tennis & Pickleball Center’s concessionaires since October 2016, increasing usage of the facility in that time by 35%.
+Loretta and Bill Conway were the Steamboat Tennis & Pickleball Center’s concessionaires from October 2016 to January 2021, increasing usage of the facility in that time by 35%.
 With 27 years of full-time experience in the tennis industry, both Bill and Loretta have had extensive programming, fundraising and executive management success in both public and private environments in Florida, California and now in Colorado.
-Loretta is the Business Development Director of the Steamboat Tennis & Pickleball Center and a board member of the Rotary Club of Steamboat Springs.
+Loretta is CS4L's Executive Director and a past board member of the Rotary Club of Steamboat Springs.

 Jeff Temple, chair